JianZou92/PythonPractice/README.md

 # PythonPractice
-My Python practice for questions of charles severance's *Python for Informatics*
+My Python practice for questions of Charles Severance's *Python for Informatics*

 Here you can find the book (in EN and CN):
 1. [*Python for Informatics*](http://www.pythonlearn.com/)